 Since 1999, the South African Medical Research Council has obtained monthly updates of the deaths registered on the National Population Register, which has been used to develop a consolidated database.
 Several steps in the data management process ensure that the confidentiality of the data is maintained.
-Ethics approval was obtained from the University of Cape Town.
+Ethics approval was obtained from the University of Cape Town, and more recently from the SAMRC.